The Haydys monopole equation: On the geometry of the Haydys monopole moduli space

-\begin{remark} Using the nomenclature of \cite{KW07}, we may state this by saying that $Fix(\iota)$ is a (ABA)-brane with respect to the 3 hyperk\"ahler structures on $V_{\mathbb{C}}$ induced by $(I_1,I_2,I_3)$, $(J_1,J_2,J_3)$, $(K_1,K_2,K_3)$.\\ Notice that the involution $\iota$ is non (anti)-symplectic or (anti)-holomorphic, so the construction above is not contained in any standard use of involutions to find branes. \end{remark}
+\begin{remark} In the terminology of \cite{KW07}, $\Fix (\iota)$ is an A-brane with respect to $(\omega_1,I_1=J_1=K_1)$ and an (ABA)-brane with respect to the three hyperk\"ahler structures on $V_{\mathbb{C}}$ induced by $(I_1,I_2,I_3)$, $(J_1,J_2,J_3)$, $(K_1,K_2,K_3)$.\\ Notice that the involution $\iota$ is non (anti)-symplectic or (anti)-holomorphic, so the construction above is not contained in any standard use of involutions to find branes. \end{remark}

 This linear model serves as the model for a more general construction which we use to obtain some interesting geometric structures in the moduli space of solutions to the Haydys equation in \Cref{ss:proof_of_MT3}.
 In the next section, we briefly outline the finite dimensional curved version of that construction.